 - Combat Pragmatist: Pre Vizsla rivals Cad Bane in this regard: during his fight with Maul, Vizsla uses every weapon available to him: the Darksaber, blasters, flamethrowers, jetpacks, grenades, rope, and all manner of projectiles.
 It still doesn't help him...

-Even Evil Has Standards: Bo-Katan refuses to side with Darth Maul after he kills Pre Vizsla, claiming she does not see an outsider as the ruler of Mandalore.
+- Even Evil Has Standards: Bo-Katan refuses to side with Darth Maul after he kills Pre Vizsla, claiming she does not see an outsider as the ruler of Mandalore.

-Honour Before Reason: Maul preys on this aspect of Mandalorian culture to force Vizsla into a duel for the crown.
+- Honour Before Reason: Maul preys on this aspect of Mandalorian culture to force Vizsla into a duel for the crown.
 Should Vizsla refuse, he would be seen as weak by his underlings, and unfit to be their leader.
 If he accepts and loses, trying to double-cross Maul would be seen as dishonorable, and would suffer an even worse fate than refusing outright.

-Master Swordsman: Darth Maul, obviously, but Vizsla's prowess with the Darksaber is considerable.
+- Master Swordsman: Darth Maul, obviously, but Vizsla's prowess with the Darksaber is considerable.
 Note that he fought Obi-Wan Kenobi (a Master of Form 3) and won only due to having his soldiers as backup, and fought Ahsoka (a Padawan half his age with Jar'Kai training) to a stalemate in a one-on-one duel.
-Vizsla is good, but he was nowhere near Maul's calibre, even with pragmatism on his side.
+Vizsla is good, but he's nowhere near Maul's calibre, even with pragmatism on his side.

-Off with His Head!: Following the climactic fight, Maul takes the Darksaber and exceutes Pre Vizsla in this fashion.
+- Off with His Head!: Following the climactic fight, Maul takes the Darksaber and exceutes Pre Vizsla in this fashion.

-Vertigo Effect: On Bo-Katan when she sees Darth Maul right before he executes Pre Vizsla.
+- Vertigo Effect: On Bo-Katan when she sees Darth Maul right before he executes Pre Vizsla.